If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 To do that, we want to evoke emotion in our audience.

-According to Marketing Experiments, consumers go through a six-step process when clicking a CTA on an email or landing page:
+According to Marketing Experiments, consumers go through a six-step process before clicking a CTA on an email or landing page:

 - Arrest attention